ausgerechnet/cwb-cads/roadmap.md

 - [x] meta distribution
 - [ ] pairwise associations of discoursemes (triangular matrix)
 - [ ] usage fluctuation analysis
+- [ ] quantitative feedback for collocation / keyword discourseme categorisation
+  + how many items have been categorised?
+  + how many concordance lines contain at least one of them
 - [ ] anchored queries [spheroscope]

-### Bugs / Improvements
-- [x] speed up deleting queries
-- [x] extend tests
+### Minor features
+- [ ] scores: indicate relevance (relevant, irrelevant)
+- [x] scores: do not return items with negative evidence
+- [ ] scores: sigmoid / tangens scaling vs. linear scaling
-- [x] meta from s-att
+- [x] semantic map: normalise to [-1, 1]^2
-- [x] more than one filter discourseme → second-order collocation
+- [ ] scores / semantic map: remove items of focus discourseme in collocation analyses
-- [ ] speed up supcorpus queries
+- [ ] speed up constellation concordance retrieval (discourseme range retrieval / sorting)
-- [ ] constellation/collocation: return one object with items categorised to discoursemes
 - [ ] corpora settings
+- [ ] projects for discoursemes / constellations
 - [ ] semmap: function for adding items to the topic discourseme
   + if one realises one of the collocates should actually be part of the topic discourseme, there should be a way to directly update the topic discourseme from within the semantic cloud
-- [ ] projects
-- [ ] quantitative analyses
-  + how many items have been categorized
-  + how many concordance lines contain at least one of them
 - [ ] topic-item suggestion in analysis definition
   + existing items in the corpus should be shown to the user (by frequency) = pre-check
   + to limit memory usage